 Postmark Delivers Email.
 MultiMail Proves Who Sent It.

-Both platforms share the same delivery infrastructure.
+MultiMail matches the deliverability you expect from a transactional email service.
 Only MultiMail adds ECDSA-signed agent identity, graduated oversight, and pre-send domain intelligence.

 Why this matters